WheteThunger/WorkcartCardReaders/README.md

 - Requires players to swipe an acceptable keycard in order to ride
 - Ejects players who do not swipe within a short period of time
 - Can be configured to use vanilla keycards or keycards with custom skins
+- All vanilla keycards work by default, but higher level cards can be used more times

 ## Use cases